Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches: Experiments

+\textbf{Training strategy.} The training strategy is demonstrated in Algorithm \ref{alg:Training strategy}.
+Forward and backward in Algorithm \ref{alg:Training strategy} represent forward propagation and back propagation respectively.
+The forward process includes steps of passing the input through the network layers and calculating the actual output and losses of the model.
+The backward process back-propagates errors and updates the weights of the network.
+We refer corresponding operations to as forward and backward for simplicity and emphasize that our method is an end-to-end method with three-stage training. $N_1, N_2, N_3$ are iteration numbers which are large enough to guarantee convergence.
 Firstly, we train our Stroke Calibration Network $G_1$ using the Canny and HED edges as supervision with a $10^{-4}$ learning rate.
 Meanwhile, we train Image Synthesis Network $G_2$ using Canny $\odot$ HED as input refined sketches and ground truth face images as supervision with the same $10^{-4}$ learning rate.
 Here, $\odot$ denotes the Hadamard product.
 We then decrease the learning rate to $10^{-5}$ and jointly train both $G_1$ and $G_2$ in an end-to-end way until convergence.
-Discriminators are trained with a learning rate one tenth of the generators' according to different training stages.
+Discriminators are trained with a learning rate of one-tenth of the generators' according to different training stages.
 Both networks are trained with resized $256 \times 256$ images with a batch of $8$.

-\textbf{Evaluation metrics.} For our task of face image synthesis from poorly-drawn sketches, we use two kinds of evaluation metrics: similarity metrics and perceptual scores.
+\textbf{Evaluation metrics.} For our task of face image synthesis from human-like sketches, we use two kinds of evaluation metrics: similarity metrics and perceptual scores.
 We apply the widely used full reference image quality assessment metrics such as PSNR, SSIM as similarity metrics.
 Given two images $I, I^{\prime}\subset I^{H \times W \times C}$, the peak signal-to-noise ratio (PSNR) are defined as